-Today’s classroom requires teachers and paraprofessionals to have strategies that address the needs of integrated classrooms.
-This certificate provides teachers and paraprofessionals with the knowledge, skills and strategies for supporting students with disabilities.
-The program focuses on the origins of special education, legal issues and strategies, and techniques for teaching a diverse population.
-Students demonstrate proficiency in adaptive techniques, as well as strategies for building positive classroom and school environments for all students.
+Today’s integrated classrooms require teachers and paraprofessionals to have strategies addressing the needs of these classrooms.
+This Special Education certificate provides teachers and paraprofessionals with the knowledge, skills, and strategies to support students with disabilities.
+The curriculum for this certificate focuses on the origins of special education, the legal issues and strategies involved, and the techniques for teaching a diverse population.
+Students acquire proficiency in adaptive techniques, as well as strategies for building positive classroom and school environments for all students.

-Candidates for positions and careers in education are encouraged to explore health requirements associated with employment in a school setting.
-Prospective students with special needs requiring accommodations that may affect their learning are encouraged to contact the Accessibility Services Coordinator.
+Candidates for positions and careers in education should explore health requirements associated with employment in a school setting.
+Prospective students with special needs that may affect their learning are encouraged to contact the Disabilities Services Coordinator for accommodation options.

-The health and safety of children, adolescents and other learners is of paramount concern to the program.
-Applicants for teaching positions in public and private schools in New Hampshire should be aware that background checks through the New Hampshire Department of Safety must be completed by potential employers prior to employment.
-Students must also be aware that the college requires national criminal background checks for admission into the Teacher Education, Special Education Certificate and Career and Technical Education Certificate Programs.
+The health and safety of children, adolescents, and other learners are of paramount concern to the program.
+Prior to employment, applicants for teaching positions in public and private schools in New Hampshire must undergo background checks through the New Hampshire Department of Safety.
+For admission into the Teacher Education associate degree, the Special Education certificate, and the Career and Technical Education certificate, applicants must likewise undergo national criminal background checks.
 The cost of the background check is the responsibility of the student.
-Applicants, who have been in difficulty with the law, depending upon the nature of their experience, may not be employable or even eligible for field experience.
-Applicants are advised that such matters may be discussed during an admission interview so that future goals to be a teacher will not be compromised.
+Applicants with a criminal record, depending on the nature of this record, may not be eligible for field experience or employment.
+Applicants are advised to discuss such matters during an admission interview to avoid confusion.

-Technical standards have been established to provide guidance to students as to skills and abilities required to function successfully in the program and ultimately in the public and/or private school classroom as teachers.
-Applicants who think they may not be able to meet one or more of the technical standards should contact program faculty members to discuss individual cases.
-Department faculty will give serious consideration to all academically qualified candidates providing that the technical standards can be met with reasonable accommodations.
-Students in the program must have sufficient strength, stamina and motor coordination to perform the following:
+Technical standards provide guidance to students about the skills and abilities they need to function successfully in the program and ultimately as teachers in the public and/or private school classroom.
+Applicants who suspect they may be unable to meet one or more of the technical standards should contact program faculty members to discuss their concerns.
+Program faculty considers all academically qualified candidates, provided that the technical standards can be met with reasonable accommodations.
+Students in the program must have:

-- Sufficient hearing and visual acuity to ensure a safe environment and ability to respond quickly in the event of emergency;
+- Sufficient hearing and visual acuity to ensure a safe environment, along with an ability to respond quickly to emergencies.

-- Sufficient writing skills to accurately record students’ daily progress and milestones, as well as a variety of reports;
+- Sufficient writing skills to record students’ daily progress and milestones, and to compose a variety of reports.

-- Ability to work with frequent interruptions, to respond appropriately to unexpected situations, and to cope with extreme variations in workload and stress levels.
+- An ability to work with frequent interruptions, to respond appropriately to unexpected situations, and to cope with extreme variations in workload and stress levels.